-Women and kids are constantly arriving at and leaving our shelter, so it's hard to keep a current list of food allergies and dietary restrictions.
+Women and kids are constantly arriving at and leaving our shelter, so it's hard to plan for food allergies and dietary restrictions in advance.
 Our best advice is to make it easy for residents to avoid common allergens and prohibited foods by:

-- Planning a vegetarian option when possible; - Serving cheese on the side instead of sprinkling it over the main course; and - Avoiding pork products or providing an alternative protein.
+- Planning a vegetarian option when possible; - Serving cheese on the side instead of directly on foods; and - Avoiding pork products and shellfish, or providing an alternative protein alongside them.

 If for some reason a resident can't eat the meal you've prepared, that's okay.
 It happens.
-There is always plenty of food for our residents to eat in our fridges and pantries.
+There is always plenty of food for our residents to eat in our fridges and pantry.